cannatag/ldap3/ldap3/docs/manual/source/quicktour.rst

 After any operation, you'll find the following attributes populated in the Connection object:

-* result: the result of the last operation (only synchronous strategies).
+* result: the result of the last operation (only synchronous strategies)

-* response: the entries found if the last operation is a search operation (only for synchronous strategies).
+* response: the entries found if the last operation is a search operation (only for synchronous strategies)

 * last_error: any error occurred in the last operation

 * bound: True if bound else False

 * listening: True if the socket is listening to the server

 * closed: True if the socket is not open

 You can have a LDIF representation of the response of a search with::